 Trade shows have been the construction industry’s bread and butter for decades.
 It’s where we connect, drum up product interest, and cement business opportunities.
 But 2020 changed everything.
 So, how can you make it through 2021 – and on?
 The answer may lie in the digital.

 This blog post is a summary of part two of the three-part series, where we dive into how COVID-19 is changing our industry and how we work.
 The report is based on insights from 2,568 real-life architects, engineers, constructors, and owners/operators (AECO).

 Part two focuses on how the pandemic has propelled the need for digital alternatives in a time without face-to-face interactions.
 Download the full-length report for FREE.

-Trade shows are cancelled for the foreseeable future.
+Trade shows are canceled for the foreseeable future.

 The year 2020 dealt a blow that left the construction industry –and the world – stung and stunned.
-The problem is simple but substantial: the COVID-19 virus passes person to person, so to protect public health we must limit physical interactions and practice social distancing.
+The problem is simple but substantial: the COVID-19 virus passes from person to person, so to protect public health, we must limit physical interactions and practice social distancing.

 The trade shows that we’ve relied so heavily on were immediately put on hiatus.
-As a result, we’ve been forced to mend a sudden (and perhaps irrevocable) crack in how we build business relationships, market products and strike deals.
+As a result, we’ve been forced to mend a sudden (perhaps irrevocable) crack in how we build business relationships, market products, and strike deals.

 What’s in the future for the construction industry?

 Will the pandemic continue to challenge how our industry operates?
 And if so, how can you prepare for the eventual outcomes?